mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ## Limitations

-### 10.1 OData Limitations
+### OData Limitations

 Studio Pro currently does not support publishing media entities with OData services.
 To learn about consuming media entities with OData, see the [Binary Attributes](/refguide/consumed-odata-service-requirements/#binary-attributes) section of *Consumed OData Service Requirements*.
 You can also [Publish and Retrieve Images and Files with REST](/refguide/send-receive-files-rest/).

-### 10.2 GraphQL Limitations {#graphql-limitations}
+### GraphQL Limitations {#graphql-limitations}

 A service that [supports GraphQL](#supports-graphql) does not support all of the modeling features available for OData services.
-See [Supported GraphQL Operations](/refguide/supported-graphql-operations) for an overview of what clients can retrieve when you publish an entity.
+See [Supported GraphQL Operations](/refguide/supported-graphql-operations/) for an overview of what clients can retrieve when you publish an entity.

 The following modeling options are limited in the GraphQL service:

 * Published microflows are ignored.
-* The insertable, updatable and deletable [capabilities](/refguide/published-odata-entity/#capabilities) values have no effect, because GraphQL services are read-only.
+* The insertable, updatable, and deletable [capabilities](/refguide/published-odata-entity/#capabilities) values have no effect, because GraphQL services are read-only.
 * Entities that are not [readable](/refguide/published-odata-entity/#readable) are not part of the GraphQL service.
 * Entities without a [key](/refguide/published-odata-entity/#key) are not part of the GraphQL service.
 * The [Use paging](/refguide/published-odata-entity/#paging) setting has no effect.